What is Merino Wool?

 - Do wash Merino wool garments inside out.
 This is especially true if the clothing is printed – this tip will prevent bobbling and discolouration.

 - Do wash similar colours together.
-Although Merino wool items are generally colour fast, it’s always wise to separate light- and dark-coloured items to prevent bright pigments bleeding into light garments.
+Although Merino wool items are generally colourfast, it’s always wise to separate light- and dark-coloured items to prevent the bleed of bright pigments.

 - Do dry on a flat surface, preferably a towel.
 Merino wool garments can become weighty when wet, so drying them from a line or a hanger can cause them to lose shape.